RaspAP/raspap-docs/docs/docker.md

 ### Install using the apt repository

-Before you install Docker Engine for the first time on a new host machine, you need to set up the Docker `apt` repository.
-Afterward, you can install and update Docker from the repository.
+Before installing Docker Engine for the first time on a new host machine, we will first set up the Docker `apt` repository.
+With this done, we can install and update Docker from the repository.

 1. Set up Docker's `apt` repository.